guitarbeat/Personal-Website/memory-bank/progress.md

 ## Recent Updates

+### July 11, 2023

+- Restructured visual effects architecture by moving vignette effects and Moiree component to the app root level
+- Ensured visual effects remain visible regardless of authentication state
+- Fixed issue with effects disappearing after logging in
+- Applied proper z-index layering for global effects
+- Improved CSS organization with namespaced SASS modules

 ### July 10, 2023

-- Added theme-aware text shadow for header text (white in light mode, dark in dark mode)
+- Enhanced the color palette with more vibrant and saturated theme colors
+- Fixed avatar flickering in the Header component by using proper theme variables
 - Improved contrast for hover states - darker colors in light mode and brighter colors in dark mode
 - Adjusted color palette to restore the original blackish dark mode and light grey light mode while maintaining enhanced vibrancy
 - Enhanced the theme colors using the original blue-toned sage palette and original coral/sand colors with improved contrast
-- Fixed avatar flickering in Header component by using proper theme variables
 - Restored enhanced About section with glass blur effects and improved animations
 - Fixed navbar z-index to appear above the vignette blur effect
 - Added color-inverting border to the navbar